FAQ

 What is the comfort like?

 As participants, you live like the native people.
-This means sleeping in hammocks, eating a basic diet of plants and animals.
+This means sleeping in hammocks, and eating a basic diet of plants with some animal proteins.

 This can be a challenge for some people, as it takes you out of your litteral comfort zone.
 We believe by providing au authentic experience, we offer lifetime memories and an opportunity to expand your mindset.